The Journeyman Project 3: Legacy of Time

-The Journeyman Project 3: Legacy of Time is a computer game developed by Presto Studios and is a sequel to The Journeyman Project and The Journeyman Project 2: Buried in Time.

-This final installment uses a 360° pre-rendered 3D computer-generated imagery interaction system, similar to QuickTime VR.
+The Journeyman Project 3: Legacy of Time is a 1998 adventure game developed by Presto Studios and published by Red Orb Entertainment.
+It is a sequel to The Journeyman Project and The Journeyman Project 2: Buried in Time.
+This installment uses a 360° pre-rendered 3D computer-generated imagery interaction system, similar to QuickTime VR.
 It features impressive production values common for the series.
 It was also one of the first games to be released on DVD-ROM.
 It was re-released in 1999 with the Windows versions of The Journeyman Project—Turbo! and Buried in Time as part of a "Trilogy" box set.

 Story

 Despite Agent 5's success in the previous games, time travel technology is deemed unsafe and the Temporal Security Agency (TSA) is forced to close down.
 However, Agent 3, the culprit from Buried in Time causes a temporal rip and Gage Blackwood must travel back in time to find her, and discovers that aliens had destroyed three ancient Earth civilizations.
 After finding Agent 3, he learns that a mysterious alien fleet has appeared in Symbiotry space and is heading towards Earth, looking for an ancient alien relic known as the Legacy of Time.
 Joining once again with his AI buddy Arthur, he must track down the pieces of the Legacy in the mythical cities of Atlantis, Shangri La, and El Dorado.